seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 24. **Every dated item in `items` appears in the answer**, in full or in the collapsed line (§2).
 A tracked event the Boss cannot see is one the next run will call unchanged.
+25. **Every lifecycle change this run made is spoken in the answer** (§11) — a closure named in its own section before it goes to `archive`, and a coin moving INTO `ИЗБЕГАТЬ` named in the first line beside the withdrawal that produced it.
+Checked against the diff of `items`, not against recollection of what was written.
+26. **The §3B screen read the horizon store before the movers** (§3B), and every outside-list name in it carrying a dated event inside 14 days was tested as a candidate or refused by name in the appendix.
+27. **Every catalyst status printed in the answer is the status state holds** for that item (§2), collapsed line included.
+The answer and `analyst/state.json` are written in the same run and may not disagree about the same event.
+28. **No item stands at `unver` 2 or higher in `items`** unless §11's DATE exemption applies by its recorded `dclass`, or its date falls inside 48 h (§6).
+The counter closing an item is not a judgement call and produces no sentence explaining itself.

 **Items 12–24 exist because the rules they check already existed and nothing checked them.** Each was violated by a run that had read this file correctly: `ИЗБЕГАТЬ` carried